 Walk away with appointments, not contracts.

 Unfortunately, there is a wealth of information to each professional’s service and unless its a smaller, more intimate bridal show, there frankly isn’t enough time to have lengthy conversations.
-Respect the vendor’s time – they need to get their literature out to as many brides as they can! – and set appointments with them.
+Respect the vendor’s time – they need to get their flyers and brochures out to as many brides as they can! – and set appointments with them.

 Ask if the vendor will honor their show special in the days and weeks to come.
 If they won’t, and seem overly pushy, feel free to politely decline and walk on.
 There’s no rush, so take your time and make educated booking decisions.